mfumagalli/Copenhagen/Files/day2b.md

 Then, divide this number by 4 times our reference Ne (7310).

+**QUESTION**

+What is the value we should specify for the split time?

+Think...

+...

+...

+...

+...

 Thus, our command would be: `... -n 4 0.24 ... -ej 0.027 4 3`.

+Make sure you are in the same folder as yesterday.
+You should have a folder called `Results` in your current directory.

 Our complete command line is:
 ```